warmcat/sai/README.md

    specified in a configuration file.
 One sai-jig instance can separately manage external gpio sequencing for multiple test targets.

- - Largely the master is automatic, driven by git hook notifications over HTTP and the UI is read-only.
+ - Largely the server is automatic, driven by git hook notifications over HTTP and the UI is read-only.
 However there are some privileged UI operations like deleting a whole event, or redoing whole events or individual tasks.
-   For these, if the browser has an authentic JWT signed by the master, it can see and operate these privileged controls.
+   For these, if the browser has an authentic JWT signed by the server, it can see and operate these privileged controls.

 ## Build flow and support for embedded